 Your doctor will numb the area with a local anesthetic.
 This may briefly burn or sting before the area becomes numb.

-Because the area is numbed, you are typically awake during the procedure.
+Because the doctor will numb the area with a local anesthetic, you will typically be awake during the procedure.

-After cleansing and anesthetizing the skin, a series of small incisions, no larger than a pencil eraser, are made in the skin next to the enlarged vein.
-A phlebectomy hook is inserted under the surface of the skin to remove the varicose vein through the tiny incision.
-This procedure is usually completed between 30 minutes and one hour.
+After cleansing and anesthetizing the skin, the doctor will make a series of small incisions.
+These incisions are no larger than a pencil eraser.
+They are made in the skin next to the enlarged vein.
+The doctor inserts the phlebectomy hook under the surface of the skin and removes the varicose vein through the tiny incision.
+This procedure usually takes between 30 minutes and one hour.

 What will I experience during and after the procedure?

-Patients rarely report any pain during this procedure because the area being worked on is under a local anesthetic.
+Patients rarely report any pain during this procedure because the area involved is under a local anesthetic.

-The incisions made during the procedure are so small that no stitches are required.
-A small dressing is applied to cover the incisions.
+The procedure uses such small incisions that no stitches are necessary.
+The doctor or nurse will simply apply a small dressing to cover the incisions.

-When the procedure is complete, your leg will be wrapped in a comfortable but snug compression wrap.
+When the procedure is complete, the doctor or nurse will wrap your leg in a comfortable but snug compression wrap.

-You will need to wear graduated compression stockings for approximately two to three weeks following the procedure.
-As long as the stockings are worn, almost all activities can be done beginning the day after the surgery.
+You will need to wear graduated compression stockings for about two to three weeks.
+As long as you wear them, you can do almost all of your usual activities starting the day after the surgery.